umhau/PXEN/README.md

 ## pain point

+Installing hypervisors on a large cluster, and keeping them up-to-date, is:

+- time-consuming,
+- complicated,
-Installing hypervisors on a large cluster, and keeping them up-to-date, is time-consuming, complicated, requires re-doing custom configurations after updates,  and is possibly error-prone with the risk of data loss.
+- requires re-doing custom configurations after updates,
+- and is possibly error-prone with the risk of data loss.

 ## value